joyprojects/wildfire/README.md

 `bin/label_wildfires noaa-goes17 M1 2019-01-01T01:00:00 2019-02-01T01:00:00 goes_data labeled_wildfires`

 - To label wildfires in GOES data from the GOES-17 satellite over the mesoscale 1 region between Jan 1, 2019 01:00 AM and Feb 1, 2019 01:00 AM found in the "goes_data/" directory and persist any wildfires found to the "labeled_wildfires" directory

+- (MPI) Fires can be labeled in parallel across multiple nodes on NAS. mpi4py is used to distribute scans across the number of nodes,`bin/label_wildfires.mpi.py`.
+This script is executed across several nodes and processed with a PBS job, `bin/label_wildfires.mpi.pbs`.
+Please review and edit selected queues, number of nodes/cpus, and mpi process size in `*.pbs` scripts.
+For job setup see [https://www.nas.nasa.gov/hecc/support/kb/121/]

 ## documentation/